-The council has confirmed an initial Phosphate Credit Pricing and Allocation Policy for existing applications awaiting determination that were validated before 31 October 2021.
+Phosphate credits generated from the wetlands project are allocated in validation date order.
+The council is currently processing existing applications awaiting determination that were validated before 31 October 2021.
 Find out more about phosphate credits for development in the Lugg catchment.

 Applicants can demonstrate their own means of mitigation both onsite, in the first instance, and offsite where necessary.

-We are preparing to process applications for Phosphate credit trading, and therefore advise that applicants prepare requested information as outlined in the Phosphate credits River Lugg catchment page.
-Credits are not yet available for trading.
+We are processing applications for Phosphate credit trading, and therefore advise that applicants prepare requested information as outlined on the Phosphate credits River Lugg catchment page.

 If you have other questions about nutrient management in Herefordshire, not covered by our guidance, please email: email@example.com